bolianchen/unsupervised-depth-predictors/README.md

 <details><summary><strong>vid2depth (pending)</strong></summary>
 <p>
-I failed to compile the ICP op, so it's pending.
+I failed to compile the ICP op, so it's pending and not prioritized for now.
 </p>
 </details>